Fellowship Program 2015–2016

-- The Fellowship will consist of one year of intensive training in the Marketing department, with exposure to and instruction in the operations of the other departments.
+- The 2015–2016 Fellowships are being offered in two areas of concentration, Marketing and Editorial.
+Applicants must indicate on their application which area they are applying for.
+The Fellowships will consist of one year of intensive training in the above departments, with exposure to and instruction in the operations of the other departments.

 - The objective of the program is to help prepare the Fellow for a career in book publishing.

-- The emphasis will be on scholarly publishing, although much of the training will apply equally well to commercial publishing.
+- The emphasis will be on scholarly publishing, although much of the training will apply equally well to trade publishing.

 Eligibility and Requirements:

 - The University of Texas Press Publishing Fellowships are open only to alumni of the University of Texas at Austin.

 - Applicants must have a strong desire to pursue a career in publishing.

 - The Fellows, before accepting the appointment, will be asked to sign a statement of understanding and intent—an understanding of the program’s purpose and procedures and the intent to complete the Fellowship year and to pursue a career in publishing.

 The training will focus on either the Marketing or the Editorial Production side of publishing:

 - Under the supervision of the Marketing and Communications Manager, the Marketing Fellow will work with each member of the department to gain a broad overview of all key marketing functions including: book publicity and advertising; exhibits planning; seasonal catalog preparation; and digital publishing and social media.
 The Fellow will also gain experience in sales strategies, research and outreach to potential markets, and author relations, as well as growing and developing online audiences through a variety of digital platforms.
 Additionally, the Fellow will assist with daily tasks such as creating marketing collateral and ads.